 Conduct remote, on-demand checks of users who are currently logged in to a certain workstation, using either email or SMS.

-Generate daily reports of users that have logged in to the domain during off hours timeframes.
+Generate daily reports of users that have logged in to the domain during off hour timeframes.

 Enable/disable user logins within certain time frames to maintain better control over remote user connections.